-I hand stamped these cocktail napkins with an evergreen tree as they were intended as Christmas gifts.
+I hand-stamped these cocktail napkins with an evergreen tree as they were intended as Christmas gifts.
 I found a great set of beautiful white 100% cotton cocktail napkins with a nice detail around the edge.
 They were simple and neutral but needed just a little something extra.

 Which is actually a really good thing.
-The more you wash good quality fabric napkins, the softer they get.
+The more you wash good-quality fabric napkins, the softer they get.
 They even seem to become more absorbent.
-I’m not sure what the science is behind that last one but I’m always reaching for my older napkins first, for every day use.
+I’m not sure what the science is behind that last one, but I’m always reaching for my older napkins first for every day use.

 - Transparent Setacolor fabric paint or opaque Setacolor